CSS-Electronics/api-examples/README.md

 ---

 ## Sample data (MDF4 & DBC)
-You can download J1939 MDF4 & DBC samples from the [CANedge Intro docs](https://canlogger.csselectronics.com/canedge-getting-started/log-file-tools/).

-The `data-processing/` folder also includes ready-to-test J1939 log files and a demo DBC.
+The various folders include sample log files and DBC files.
+Once you've tested a script with the sample data, you can replace it with your own.

 ---